sathya119/sathya119.github.io/content/notes/Modern Cosmology.md

 	This is hence the most ideal black body radiation we have observed.
 From the plot, we can extract the associated temperature $$T_0=2.725\text{ Kelvin}$$ which is the CMB temperature today.

 3. The early Universe
+	From Hubble’s observation, if at cosmic distances, everything is moving away from us, then at some point in time, they were all closer and we can estimate when. $$t=\frac{d}{v}=\frac{d}{H_0d}=\frac{1}{H_0}$$ using substitutions from Hubble’s Law.
+	- The current estimate for the age of the universe is 14 thousand million years.
+How does the Hubble estimate compare with this?
+	- Further, when all matter was clumped together at the beginning, the energy per unit volume of the system must have been exceedingly large.
+In fact, if it was hot enough, electrons would have been stripped from their orbits and for higher temperatures, the nuclei would have dissociated into protons and neutrons.
+	- The fact that the spectrum so closely follows that of a black body tells us that the early universe was in a nearly perfect equilibrium.

+Thus, we now have two basic concepts that thread through most of cosmology:
+1. The universe is expanding.
+2. The universe, in its early stages, used to be in thermal equilibrium with temperature T.